-While Antique Christmas is an ever-changing display, you can count on a variety of Santas, Nutcrackers and retro toys.
-Kids will love exploring the different exhibits and pointing out their favorite things.
+While Antique Christmas is an ever-changing display, you can always count on a variety of Santas, Nutcrackers and old-fashioned toys.

 This year’s exhibit features lots of fun displays especially for kids, from classic Disney characters to cheerful gnomes.
 Kids will love exploring the different exhibits and pointing out their favorite things.
 Museums can be daunting for families — but Antique Christmas is very kid friendly.

 For parents, fun photo opps abound.
 As you walk in, have your kids say cheese in front of the large Christmas tree in the lobby, or one of the decked-to-the-nines trees in the exhibit.
 (The Taft Museum itself is easily one of the photogenic spots in the city — if weather allows, definitely get a few photos at the stunning Patrick Dougherty exhibition on the Taft’s front lawn!)
 And if you’re looking for a Santa sighting, you’ll want to mark your calendar for the *free* Holiday Kick Off event on Dec.
 1!